mmetwaly-purdue/CNIT581_Web_Development/multi_agent_project/README.md

 - View existing agents and their configurations.
 - **Create Agents**:
   Define an agent name, type, description, and the terms it should search for.
   Example: Create an agent that looks for countries.
-Name your agent "Country".
+Name your agent "Country Agent".
+- **Delete Agents**:
+  You can delete any agent.
+Make sure that the name is accurate.
 - **Assign Agents to Documents**:
   - Select a document from the dropdown or upload a new one.
   - Click "Add to Workflow" to associate the agent with the document.